Calculation

 Scale

-When the Calculations item is set to Uncal, this section will be inactive (disabled).
+Provides parameters for scaling calculated results.
+If the Calculations setting is set to Uncal, this section will be inactive (grayed out).

 Use Scale Factor

-Permits the use of Scale Factor and Units parameters.
+Enables the use of the Scale Factor and Units fields.

 Scale Factor

-All values in the Amount [x] column in the result table will be multiplied by this value.
+Multiplies all values in the Amount column in the Result Table by the specified factor.

 Units After Scaling